EvictionLab/eviction-lab-website/content/updates/research/covid-era-policies-cut-eviction-filings-by-more-than-half/index.md

 postauthortitle: The Eviction Lab
 authorpic: /images/bios/elab_thumb_sm.jpg
 image: house.jpg
+description: Responding to the unfolding emergency of COVID-19, policymakers at the federal, state, and local levels enacted a range of new policies.
+These policies drove eviction filing rates to historic lows.
 listSummary: Responding to the unfolding emergency of COVID-19, policymakers at the federal, state, and local levels enacted a range of new policies.
 These policies drove eviction filing rates to historic lows.
+scripts:
+  - charts
+  - grouped-bar-chart
 researchtype: elresearch
 twImage: house.jpg
-description: Responding to the unfolding emergency of COVID-19, policymakers at the federal, state, and local levels enacted a range of new policies.
-These policies drove eviction filing rates to historic lows.
 fbImage: house.jpg
 ---
 <style>